 We’ve tested over 245 pairs of earbuds and in-ear headphones with microphones, and below are our recommendations for the best earphones with mic capability to buy.
 If you’re looking for our top picks for other earbuds and in-ear headphones, check our recommendations for the best earbuds and in-ears, the best truly wireless earbuds, and the best Bluetooth headsets for phone calls.

-The best earphones with a mic that we've tested are the Sony WI-1000XM2 Wireless.
-These wireless in-ears have a flexible neckband, a decently comfortable fit, and good controls with call and music functions.
-Their in-line mic makes your voice sound clear and understandable over the phone, and it's okay at separating it from background noise.
+The best earbuds with microphone capability that we've tested are the Sony WI-1000XM2 Wireless.
+These wireless in-ears have an in-line mic that sits closer to your mouth than that of integrated microphones found in truly wireless earbuds.
+The mic makes your voice sound clear and understandable over the phone, and it's okay at separating it from background noise.

-They have a good build quality and a somewhat warm sound profile, with a very well-balanced mid-range that makes them well-suited for vocal-centric content like podcasts or phone calls.
-Their ANC feature does a very good job of isolating you from a range of background noise, from the low rumble of bus and plane engines to ambient conversations.
-They support NFC for easier pairing and can connect simultaneously with two devices.
+They have a flexible neckband, a decently comfortable fit, and good controls with call and music functions.
+Their somewhat warm sound profile has a very well-balanced mid-range, making them well-suited for vocal-centric content like podcasts or phone calls.
+Their ANC feature also does a very good job of isolating you from a range of background noise, from the low rumble of bus and plane engines to ambient conversations.
+They also support NFC for easier pairing and can connect simultaneously with two devices.